pop-os/cosmic-term/README.md

 ## Color Schemes

-Custom color schemes can be imported from the View -> Color Schemes... menu item.
+Custom color schemes can be imported from the `View -> Color schemes...` menu item.
 You can find templates for color schemes in the [color-schemes](color-schemes) folder.